Projects & Modules

 Reinforcement of Parental Practices Module

-Impact & Sustainability: By applying the knowledge gained during the Reinforcement of Parental Practices Module, parents and community members will give children an excellent start in their social, linguistic, and emotional growth.
-This healthy development will in turn lead to more children staying in and performing better in school.
+Impact & Sustainability: By applying the knowledge learned during the RPP, parents and community members can give children an excellent start in their social, linguistic and emotional development.
+This healthy development will in turn result in improved academic performance and later success in life in general.

 This short film celebrates the exciting work underway with rural communities in Senegal as part of the RPP Module, wherein parents and caregivers are learning new ways to engage with their infants and cultivate the early brain development that is so crucial for life-long development.
 To see the RPP in action, click here to access a playlist of videos demonstrating how to read to young children in a way that is at once engaging and enriching.